sarasofiaa/IHCproyect/README.md

 # LEVANTAR
 > **Note**
-> The built binary files can be downloaded from latest realease.

-In app-mac.spec and app-win.spec, change `pathex` to fit your environment.
+app-win.spec, change `pathex` to fit your environment.
 Run the following scripts for each OS.

 - windows